Brisket – 8/31/2025

 Serious Texas B-B-Q

 Overall Rating and is it worth a visit: 8/10 and Yes.
 Sitting almost directly in the middle between Loveland & Fort Collins, Serious Texas B-B-Q sits on a large property and building, with great views of the surrounding Front Range Mountains, and a great outdoor patio area with a mini waterfall and space for your furry friends.
-Very much a Texas style interior, with corrugated steel along the walls and large wooden tables for dining, with red metal fold-up chairs.
-While the BBQ is okay overall, the setting and views give them some extra points towards being worth a recommendation.
-A cool place for Colorado BBQ where you can have a great view of the Front Range, enjoy some good food next to a running hardscape waterfall, and can bring along your dog for the patio seating.
+Very much a Texas-style interior, with corrugated steel along the walls and large wooden tables for dining, with red metal fold-up chairs.
+While the BBQ is okay overall, the setting and views give it some extra points towards being worth a recommendation.
+A cool place for Colorado BBQ where you can have a great view of the Front Range, enjoy some good food next to a running hardscape waterfall, and you can bring along your dog for the patio seating.
 Would stop by again if in the area

 Date Visited: 9/8/2024